The collector that is keen to acquire an example of the nation's very first gold coin, the 1852 Adelaide Pound, has two options.

 Irrespective of the type of Adelaide Pound, we strongly advise buyers to follow our prime rule for selection.
 Pick a coin that is visually very attractive.
 Don't accept the gouges and knocks that mar the aesthetics.

-The aesthetics, the look of an Adelaide Pound to the naked eye, is an important part of the selection process.
+How an Adelaide Pound looks to the naked eye is an important part of the selection process.
 This simple point will really count when, further down the track, it comes time for you to liquidate your coin and realise on your investment.

 Gold also is a relatively soft metal and the rigours of circulation have treated many Adelaide Pounds harshly.

-This 1852 Adelaide Pound passes our selection test with flying colours and is as per the photographs shown above.
-It is a coin that you would be proud to show your family and friends.
+This Adelaide Pound passes our prime rule for selection and is as per the photographs shown above.

-This Adelaide Pound is presented in a handsome black presentation case, with accompanying photographs and Certificate of Authenticity.
+This Adelaide Pound struck with the second crenelated die is presented in a handsome black presentation case, with accompanying photographs and Certificate of Authenticity.